-The most common objection to SMS marketing is, "I hate getting text blasts.
-Text message marketing is a scam!"
+The most common objection to text message marketing is, "I hate getting text blasts.
+Text marketing is a scam!"
 We understand the frustration of receiving unwanted texts.

 However, our engineers are watching in real-time as brands using SMS personal messaging increase their text subscribers, brand sentiment, and sales.

 But it's not just us.
 Marketing experts are reporting handsome returns on properly-executed SMS marketing strategies.

 "Various sources report SMS open and response rates as high as 98% and 45%, respectively — in contrast to corresponding figures of 20% and 6% for email." - Gartner

 "Research shows that SMS open rates are as high as 98%, compared to just 20% of all emails.
 And, on average, it takes 90 seconds for someone to respond to a text and 90 minutes to respond to an email." - Campaign Monitor

 As can be seen in the above infographic, there are many factors contributing to the rise of mobile text marketing.
 Society increasingly uses mobile devices over personal computers to go about their lives.
 Plus, it's also easier to check a text message than it is to open and read an email.

 Advancements to text message marketing techniques - such as SMS personal messaging - allow brands to nurture authentic connections with consumers.
 These conversations with customers are authentic engagements, and are beginning to overshadow text messaging scams.

 Classic SMS Scams and How to Identify Them